Cattle exported to China in January 2024

 On a previous voyage on the MV Ocean Swagman, the observer noted that animals penned close to engine rooms had shown signs of panting or mild heat stress.
 For this voyage, the observer monitored cattle in the known hot spots and did not identify any health or welfare impacts.

-On day 22 of the voyage, the observer recorded a minimum dry bulb temperature of -0.7°C next to the loading ramp on Deck 5.
+The minimum dry bulb deck temperature reported by the stockperson during the voyage was 0.9 °C, which was recorded on day 22 on deck 6.
+On the same day, the observer recorded a minimum dry bulb temperature of -0.7°C next to the loading ramp on deck 5.
 No adverse effects on animal health and welfare were observed as a result of the temperatures throughout the voyage.

 Based on observations made during this voyage, the exporter arrangements relating to ventilation were appropriate and effective in managing livestock health and welfare.